InformaticsMatters/squonk/openshift/ansible/README.md

 1. There is a `developer` user known to the cluster
 1. You have setup your own `setenv.sh` and run `source setenv.sh`

-If using NFS the following NFS volumes are required for a _full_ installation on the bastion `/data` directory: -

-*   pv-rabbitmq
-*   pv-postgresql
-*   pv-chemcentral-loader
-*   pv-chemcentraldb
-*   squonk-work-dir
+If using NFS, it is correctly configured with appropriate provisioning for each PV that expects a volume.

 ## Creating encrypted secrets
 You can safely encrytpt varibale value using `ansible-vault`.
 There